isc-projects/kea/doc/guide/classify.rst

    **Note**

-   Care should be taken with client classification as it is easy for clients that do not meet any class criteria to be denied service altogether.
+   Care should be taken with client classification, as it is easy for clients that do not meet any class criteria to be denied service altogether.